-The initial Equality Assessment was made on the basis of known ethnicity data for 25% of the caseload, since introduction of the new scheme this has risen to 46%.
-This could be attributed to the increased use of on line claim forms where the collection of ethnicity data forms a more prominent part of the process.
+The initial Equality Assessment was made on the basis of known ethnicity data for 25% of the caseload, since introduction of the new scheme this has decreased to 20%.

 Protected Characteristics

 Age - The scheme is prescribed for pensioners to continue receiving up to a maximum of 100% of their Council Tax liability subject to means testing.